"False"

 Application for residence permit

-Please note that it is very important for you to begin the visa/residence permit application process as early as possible, since it usually takes some time.
+It is very important for you to begin the visa/residence permit application process as early as possible since it usually takes some time.
 By reading the Swedish Migration Agency’s requirements thoroughly and submitting a complete application, with all necessary details at once, you avoid unnecessary delays in your process.
 Further information related to the residence permit is available on the Migration Agency's webpages.

 Learn more about how to apply for residence permit from this film by Study in Sweden.